European Party of Armenia: History

 The founding congress of the European Party of Armenia was held on 6 November 2018, in Yerevan.
-Tigran Khzmalyan was elected by party members as Chairman.
+Tigran Khzmalyan was elected by party members as chairman.

 The party then released its charter and manifesto as well as completed its registration with the Ministry of Justice on 13 November 2018.
 Currently, the party acts as an extra-parliamentary force.
 Tigran Khzmalyan confirmed that the party will continue to act as a strong opposition and continue their activities to hold government accountable and ensure Armenia's future lies with the European Union.
 Following the 2018 elections, the party has been very skeptical of Prime Minister Nikol Pashinyan stating that, "Armenia's new government has not been able to rid the country of Russian occupation."

 In May 2020, the European Party of Armenia joined the National Democratic Pole alliance.

 On 10 May 2021, Tigran Khzmalyan announced that the European Party of Armenia would leave the National Democratic Pole alliance, and that the party would participate in the 2021 Armenian parliamentary elections independently.
 Following the election, the party won 0.19% of the popular vote, failing to win any representation in the National Assembly.

 On 14 January 2022, the European Party of Armenia announced the opening of its first overseas office, located in Los Angeles, California.
 The office is led by Mrs. Anush Achemyan and will focus on further developing Armenia's euro-atlantic integration.

 On 16 May 2022, the party announced the opening of an office in Brussels, Belgium.

 Tigran Khzmalyan participates in the Standing Committee on European Integration as an observer member.

+In March 2023, the party opened an office in Gyumri.

+On 3 April 2023, the party signed a strategic cooperation agreement with the Paneuropean Union.
+The parties agreed to cooperate and unite efforts to further advance Armenia's European integration.
+In September 2023, the sides jointly founded PanEuropa Armenia, an Armenian branch of the Paneuropean Union.

+In June 2023, the EPA and the Social Democrat Hunchakian Party formed an electoral alliance, known as Dignified Yerevan.
+The alliance nominated Karen Sargsyan as its candidate for the position of Mayor of Yerevan in municipal elections in September 2023.
+The alliance, however, dissolved in August 2023 prior to the election.
+The European Party of Armenia later confirmed that they would be participating in the elections independently and nominated party leader Tigran Khzmalyan as their mayoral candidate.
+Following the 2023 Yerevan City Council election, the party won 1.11% of the vote, failing to gain any seats in the Yerevan City Council.

+In May 2024, the party joined the United Platform of Democratic Forces.